skalenetwork/universal-cli/README.md

 ## Usage

-ManagerClient could be used as CLI tool or directly from Python scripts.
+Could be used as CLI tool or directly from Python scripts.

 Supported wallets: